 How are Need and Cost of Attendance (COA) Determined?

-Most financial aid awards are based on financial need.
+Most financial aid offers are based on financial need.
 Need is the difference between the Cost of Attendance (COA) and the Expected Family Contribution (EFC).
 EFC is determined by the Department of Education (DOE).
 Once students complete a FAFSA, the DOE provides their EFC amount via email.

-How Is Cost of Attendance Established?
+How is Cost of Attendance Established?

 Standardized budgets are established by each college.
 Students with similar circumstances will receive the same budget allowance for tuition and fees, room and board, books, supplies, transportation, and personal expenses.
 Adjustments may be made on the basis of certain expenses (i.e.: daycare) Click here for the Child Care Cost Add-On Worksheet.

-How Is Financial Aid Awarded?
+How Is Financial Aid Offered?